 I. Works of Mercy

-The Marist Prison Ministry is a collaborative work of the Marist Fathers & Brothers, Marist Sisters & Marist Laity, providing educational, social and pastoral services for the inmates.
-The Marists priests celebrate Mass in the prisons most Sundays.
+The Marist Prison Ministry is a collaborative work of the Marist Fathers, Chapel leaders and members & Marist Laity, providing spiritual and pastoral services for the inmates.
+The Marist priests celebrate Mass in the prisons most Sundays.

 HIV/AIDS ministry – Thailand

 The migrant town of Ranong has a high incidence of HIV/AIDS.
-Marist Mission Ranong (MMR) staff care for the sick in their homes and train family members to be care-givers.
-MMR also facilitates hospital care when necessary and, in general, works to meet whatever needs arise for those who are sick and suffering.
+Marist Asia Foundation (MAF) staff care for the sick in their homes and train family members to be care-givers.
+MAF also facilitates hospital care when necessary and, in general, works to meet whatever needs arise for those who are sick and suffering.

 II.
 Caring for the Young